HacklabJKL/email-to-matrix/README.md

 ## Idea

-On our hackerspace we have some Unifi surveillance cameras which send email on motion.
+On our hackerspace we have some UniFi surveillance cameras which send email on motion.
 They send alerts by email which is pretty messy.
 This script listens to incoming emails and tralates them to Matrix picture messages.